 Veteran Age 65 and Older with a Combat-Related Disability

-An honorably discharged ex-service member who is disabled, age 65 or older, and owns homestead property, may qualify for a property tax discount based on their percentage of disability.
-To be eligible, you must have been honorably discharged from the military service and be partially disabled with a permanent service-connected disability, at least part of which is combat related.
+A U.S. military veteran who is disabled, age 65 or older, and owns homestead property, may qualify for an ad valorem property tax discount based on the percentage of their disability.
+To be eligible, the applicant must have been honorably discharged from military service and be at least partially disabled with a permanent service-connected disability that is at least 10% combat related.
 This discount is in addition to any other exemptions the applicant now receives, and is added after all other exemptions are applied.
 NOTE: As of January 1, 2021, Florida law extends this benefit to the deceased veteran's surviving spouse.

 Veteran with Service Connected Total & Permanent Disability

 An honorably discharged ex-service member who is totally and permanently disabled due to service-connected events and has a certificate from the United States government or a letter from Veterans Affairs, may be exempt from all ad valorem property taxes.
 This exemption applies to homestead property.
 (A DD-214 form and a letter from the Veterans Affairs Administration stating percentage of service-connected disability must be included with your application.)View Exemptions Page

 The Deployed Military Exemption provides qualified applicants with a reduction in taxable value on their homestead property equal to the percentage of their deployment time during the last year.

 This exemption is available to service members who receive homestead exemption and were deployed during the preceding calendar year on active duty outside the United States in connection with a designated military operation.